Linear Discriminant Analysis with High-dimensional Mixed Variables: Introduction

 The estimation of $\beta(\U)=\Sigma^{-1}(\U) [\mu_1 (\U)- \mu_2(\U)]$ is more challenging.
 Our strategy is to estimate $\mu_i(\U)$ and $\Sigma(\U)$ first via kernel smoothing.
-Since $\U$ is discrete, we employ Hamming distance to measure the closeness of two vectors of discrete values.
+Since $\U$ is discrete, we employ Hamming distance to measure the closeness of two vectors with discrete values.
 Theoretically, we handle the diverging dimension of $\U$ by analyzing normalized versions of the kernel weights, and analyze the interplay between the bandwidth and the dimensionality in the kernel smoothing via a novel analysis on the small ball probability to ensure suitable convergence. {Different from classical kernel smoothing theory where the bandwidth only affects the estimation bias and variance, the bandwidth here is crucial for the integrated small ball probability that is the normalizing constant in our case.
-Interestingly, as indicated by Lemma \ref{Kexp} in the Appendix, the bandwidth should be large enough to guarantee an analogue of Bochner's Lemma \citep{bosq2012nonparametric} to hold.
-As a result, we establish concentration inequalities for the normalized terms in the kernel estimators, and further show that the misclassification rate of our proposed classifier converges to the optimal Bayes risk under appropriate assumptions. }The details can be found in Section \ref{theory}.
+Interestingly, as indicated by Lemma \ref{Kexp} in the Supplementary, the bandwidth should be large enough to guarantee an analogue of Bochner's Lemma \citep{bosq2012nonparametric} to hold.
+As a result, we establish concentration inequalities for the normalized terms in the kernel estimators, and further show that the misclassification rate of our proposed classifier converges to the optimal Bayes risk under appropriate assumptions.
+This analysis can be of independent interest. }

 Denote the estimate of $\mu_1(\u), \mu_2(\u)$ and $\Sigma(\u)$ as $\hat{\mu}_1 (\u)$, $\hat{\mu}_2(\u)$ and $\hat{\Sigma}(\u)$ respectively.
 By noting that given $\u$, $\beta(\u)$ is the minimizer of the convex loss function $R(\beta(\u)) := \beta(\u)^{T} \Sigma(\u) \beta(\u) - 2\beta(\u)^{T} [\mu_1(\u) - \mu_2(\u)]$, we estimate $\beta(\u)$ by minimizing the following penalized loss function